Introduction

 Voice codecs

-For IMS customers calling from and to appropriate devices, Enhanced Voice Services Super Wideband (EVS-SWB) is available.
-Otherwise Adaptive Multi-Rate narrowband (AMR-NB) at 12.2kbps and Wideband (AMR-WB) at 12.65kbps are the standard codecs depending on the situation
+For IMS customers calling from and to appropriate devices, Enhanced Voice Services Super Wideband (EVS-SWB) is available for direct customers.
+Otherwise Adaptive Multi-Rate narrowband (AMR-NB) at 12.2kbps and Wideband (AMR-WB) at 12.65kbps are the standard codecs depending on the situation.

 FAQs